If you can't watch the above video tutorial, please read the text version below.

 To make sure your content block looks the way you want, please, use the PREVIEW option.

-To continue with content block settings we need to go to the Item elements section.
+To continue with content block settings, go to the Item elements section.

 ^ to the top